cloudurable/kube-training/README.md

 	* Container Orchestrations with Kubernetes

 	* Docker containers
-		* What is a container?
+		* **What is a container?**

-					A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another
+			A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-				Why use Docker?
+		* **Why use Docker?**
 			Docker makes really easy to install and run new software without worrying about setup or dependencies.

-				What is Docker?
+		* **What is Docker?**
 			Docker is a platform or ecosystem around creating and running containers.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 	    		* Container orchestration